AMENDMENTThis chapter was updated in April 2021 to reflect changes from the revised Working Together to Safeguard Children.

 If a referral is progressed to a Single Assessment or a Section 47 Enquiry the child must be seen by a qualified social worker as soon as possible following a referral and the child's needs and safety remain paramount at all times.

-All professionals have a responsibility to refer a child to Children's social care under section 11 of the Children Act 2004 if they believe or suspect that the child:
+All practitioners have a responsibility to refer a child to Children's social care under section 11 of the Children Act 2004 if they believe or suspect that the child:

-When professionals make a referral to Children's Social Care, they should include any pre-existing assessments such as an early assessment or Education Health and Care Plan in respect of the child.
-Any information they hold about the strengths of the family or the child's developmental needs and the capacity of their parents and carers to meet these within the context of their wider family and environment should be provided as a part of the referral information.
+When practitioners make a referral to Children's Social Care, they should include any pre-existing assessments such as an early help assessment or Education Health and Care Plan in respect of the child.
+Any information they hold about the strengths of the family or the child's developmental needs, the capacity of their parents and carers to meet these within the context of their wider family and environment should also be provided as a part of the referral information.
 The referrer should outline why the family need additional support.